zlovtnik/dds/README.md

 # Rust ETL Pipeline with PostgreSQL

-A robust Rust application that combines user management functionality with an ETL (Extract, Transform, Load) pipeline for processing JSON data into PostgreSQL.
+A robust Rust application that combines user management functionality with an ETL (Extract, Transform, Load) pipeline for processing JSON data into PostgreSQL, featuring a GraphQL API for real-time data access.

 ## Features